markusle/husky/doc/usage.rst

 precision.
 In addition to the standard operations above, the following functions are currently supported:

 - sqrt                  : square root
 - a^n                   : exponentiation (n can be arbitrary double)
 - exp                   : exponential function
+- ln, log2, log10       : natural, base2, and base10 logarithm
-- cos, sin, tan : trigonometric functions
+- cos, sin, tan,        : trigonometric functions and inverse acos, asin, atan
+- cosh, sinh, tanh,     : hyperbolic trigonometric functions acosh, asinh, atanh     and inverse

 Furthermore, users can define any number of variables via